Rayc940/ece5160-fast-robot/lab8/lab.md

 }
 ```

 When the robot reaches the target distance, it switches to FLIP_EXECUTE.
 In this state, the robot reverses at high speed for a fixed amount of time.
-This generates enough momentum for the flip.
 This part is open loop because maximum speed is needed rather than controlled motion.
 After flip_time_ms passed, the robot switched to FLIP_DRIVE_AWAY.

 ```cpp
 case FLIP_EXECUTE: